monocurl/quarve_book/src/setup.md

 ### Qt Backend (Windows/Linux/macOS)

 The default backend on Windows and Linux builds is Qt, which you will have to install.
-Optionally, for macOS builds you can use Qt as the backend as well, but we notice worse performance compared to Cocoa.

 *Windows:*
 [Install Qt](https://www.qt.io/download-dev) using msvc2022 (make sure you have visual studio installed).